-Though great on a hot day, an air conditioner is expensive, consumes a lot of energy, and often requires coolants that deplete ozone.
+Though marvelous on a hot day, an air conditioner is expensive, consumes a lot of energy, and often requires coolants that deplete ozone.
 Alternative to air conditioning, Engineers have invented a kind of “paint-on” alternative: A high-performance exterior coating.
-The polymer is fabricated, dyed, and applied like paint to cool down down rooftops, buildings, water tanks, vehicles, and even spacecraft.
+The polymer is fabricated, dyed, and applied like paint to cool down rooftops, buildings, water tanks, vehicles, and even spacecraft.
 Columbia’s idea centers on a phenomenon known as passive daytime radiative cooling (PDRC), where a surface spontaneously cools by reflecting sunlight and radiating heat to the colder atmosphere.

-An Alternative to Air Conditioning
+An Alternative to Air Conditioning: Passive Paint-like polymer

-As an alternative to air conditioning, Engineers have invented a kind of “paint-on” alternative: A high-performance exterior coating.
+As an alternative to air conditioning, Engineers have invented a “paint-on” alternative: A high-performance exterior coating.
 Polymers and solvents are already used in paints, and the Columbia Engineering method essentially replaces the white paint’s pigments with air voids that reflect all wavelengths of sunlight, from UV to infrared.
-This simple but fundamental modification yields exceptional reflectance and emittance that equal or surpass those of state-of-the-art PDRC designs, but with a convenience that is almost paint-like.
+This simple but fundamental modification yields exceptional reflectance and emittance that equal or surpasses those of state-of-the-art PDRC designs but with a convenience that is almost paint-like.
 The researchers found that their polymer coating reflects more than 96 percent of sunlight.

-An Alternative to Air Conditioning
+An Alternative to Air Conditioning: Passive Paint-like Polymer

-Cooling human-made structures is a major challenge we face today.
+Cooling human-made structures is a significant challenge we face today.
 Electrical cooling methods, such as air conditioners, are less than ideal because:

 - They are expensive and use large amounts of energy.

-The process employed to make the coating – a simple, solution-based process called phase inversion – makes the polymer porous, with micro- and nano-sizes air voids.
-Polymers and solvents are already used in paints, so this method essentially replaces the pigments in white paint with air voids.
-Unlike the pigments, however, the air voids have no absorption and efficiently reflect all wavelengths of sunlight from UV to IR, resulting in a superb solar reflectance.
+The process employed to make the coating a simple, solution-based process called phase inversion makes the polymer porous, with micro- and nano-sizes air voids.
+Polymers and solvents are already used in paints, so this method replaces the pigments in white paint with air voids.
+Unlike the pigments, however, the air voids have no absorption and efficiently reflect all wavelengths of sunlight from UV to IR, resulting in superb solar reflectance.
 The pores also enhance the thermal radiation from the polymer.

 The resulting performance makes it highly promising for PDRC.
-A precursor solution of the polymer (e.g., P(VdF-HFP)) and non-solvent (e.g., water) in a solvent (e.g. acetone) is prepared.
-We apply a film of the solution onto a substrate and dry it in air.
+A precursor solution of the polymer (e.g., P(VdF-HFP)) and non-solvent (e.g., water) in a solvent (e.g., acetone) is prepared.
+Next, one applies a film of the solution onto a substrate and dries it in the air.
 The rapid evaporation of the volatile solvent causes the polymer to phase-separate from the non-solvent, which forms micro- and nanodroplets.
 Eventually, the non-solvent also evaporates, leaving a porous polymer coating that acts as the cooling film.

 Given the paint-like applicability, it is put on any paintable structure.
-We can also spray or dip-coat the porous coating, or make it into sheets.
+We can spray or dip-coat the porous coating or make it into sheets.
 Potential areas of application include roofs, water tanks, vehicles, and any industry that uses super-white surfaces.
-The notable outdoor cooling performance test experiments took place in Phoenix, AZ, and Chittagong, Bangladesh.
+The notable outdoor cooling performance test experiments occurred in Phoenix, AZ, and Chittagong, Bangladesh.

-In contrast, coatingf reflects 96-99% sunlight regardless of the underlying roofing material, so no silver mirrors are needed.
+In contrast, coating reflects 96-99% sunlight regardless of the underlying roofing material, so no silver mirrors are needed.
 Also, it can radiate 97% of the theoretical maximum heat emitted through the atmosphere’s infrared window.
-These performances are among the best we know, but what makes our coating promising.
-Applied either as a sheet or painted in situ on roofs as a paint.
-The cooling performance, which is comparable to or better than state-of-the-art designs, and the simplicity of the process, which is almost paint-like.
+These performances are among the best we know, this makes our coating promising.
+Applied as a sheet or painted in situ on roofs as paint.
+The cooling performance is comparable to or better than state-of-the-art designs.
+The simplicity of the process is almost paint-like.

 Process is Applicable